niflylab/TACI_CalciumImagingPlugin/README.md

 ---
 ## Installation
-Download the .jar file from the [google drive](https://drive.google.com/drive/folders/1VR9wqsRkx7tYA0DRfqBKVZKcxL_Awof7?usp=sharing).
+Download the .jar file from the repository.
 Install the plugin in FIJI (Plugins > Install) and restart FIJI.

 ## Description
 The Plugin has the following 4 functions: